 Evidence of pneumoperitoneum was described in the dog I presented in the beginning of this post.
 This gas likely resulted from diffusion from the gastric wall to the peritoneum since no evidence of viscous organ perforation or external trauma was evident in that dog.

-Pneumoperitoneum has also been reported in human and veterinary patients with gastric emphysema and without gastric perforation and is not always considered to be a characteristic warranting surgery (Spektor et al, 2014Muthukumarasamy et al, 2010; Thierry et al, 2019).
-At the same time, there is always a possibility that the patient’s gastric pneumatosis and pneumoperitoneum is caused by gastric perforation and necrosis.
+Pneumoperitoneum has also been reported in human and veterinary patients with gastric emphysema and without gastric perforation and is not always considered to be a characteristic warranting surgery (Spektor et al, 2014; Muthukumarasamy et al, 2010; Thierry et al, 2019).
+In Jones et al. (JVECC 2024) paper, pneumoperitoneum was concurrently identified in 7 of 30 cases (23%), peritoneal effusion in 12 of 30 cases (40%), and hepatic portal vein gas in 4 cases (13%).

 Diagnostic and treatment approach to dogs and cats with gastric pneumatosis

 Due to the rarity of gastric pneumatosis in the absence of GDV, there is a lack of human or veterinary publications that would focus on the diagnostic approach or provided the perspective that would be most helpful for safe and expeditious recognition and management of this condition.
-I would like to provide my personal perspective on treatment strategies for gastric pneumatosis that is based on human and veterinary literature review (figure 4).
+I would like to provide my personal perspective on treatment strategies for gastric pneumatosis that is based on human and veterinary literature review (Figure 4).

 The algorithm starts when a patient is diagnosed with intramural gas that is found on abdominal imaging (radiographs, ultrasound or CT).